ExLibrisGroup/primo-explore-package/VIEW_CODE/js/README.md

 ![properties image](../../help_files/js3.png "properties")

-- Edit  primo-explore/custom/js/custom.js file and add a component declaration for the `prmSearchBarAfter` directive
+- Edit  primo-explore/custom/js/custom.js file and add: a component declaration for the `prmSearchBarAfter` directive, and a component declaration for the `myInstitutionComponent`

-- Add a binding definition the input parentCtrl
+- Add a binding definition the input parentCtrl for both components
 ```
     bindings: {parentCtrl: '<'},
 ```
-- Add a controller definition:
+- Add a controller definition for the `myInstitutionComponent` component:
 ```
-    controller: 'SearchBarAfterController',
+    controller: 'MyInstitutionComponentController',
 ```
 - Define a controller with 2 getter methods to return the query and selected scope
 ```
-app.controller('SearchBarAfterController', [function () {
+app.controller('MyInstitutionComponentController', [function () {
         var vm = this;